klotus716/RepData_PeerAssessment1/PA1_template.md

 median2 <- median(imputeStepsByDate$steps, na.rm = TRUE)
 ```

-The mean total number of steps per day is 10821.21.
+The mean total number of steps per day (including imputed values) is 10821.21.
-The median total number of steps per day is 11015.
+The median total number of steps per day (including imputed values) is 11015.

 The use of imputed values has a noticeable impact the averages calculated, increasing both mean and median compared to earlier calculations.
 The median is now greater than the mean and the difference between the two averages has increased as well.